 Trash to Treasure: How Bank T-Shirts Avoided the Landfill and Became Textile Art

-Cole Miller, fiber artist and curator at the Sumter County Gallery of Art in Sumter, S.C., enjoys turning textiles and fabrics into works of art, including making rag rugs.
+Cole Miller, former fiber artist and curator at the Sumter County Gallery of Art in Sumter, S.C., enjoys turning textiles and fabrics into works of art, including making rag rugs.